Questions? The answers should be here!

 Will the tour be cancelled if the weather is rainy or windy?

-Rarely.
 The Big Duck is a rigid inflatable boat (RIB) and can handle most ocean conditions very well.
-If the weather is unsuitable for the tour, we will call customers at least the night before the tour and offer the choice of re-schedule or refund.
+If the weather is unsuitable for the tour, we will call or email customers and offer the choice of re-schedule or refund.